NGINX is now part of F5. See why we’re better together.

-What is a Web Server?
+What Is a Web Server?

 A web server stores and delivers the content for a website – such as text, images, video, and application data – to clients that request it.
-The most common type of client is a web browser program, which requests data from your website when a user clicks on a link or downloads a document on a page displayed in the browser.
+The most common type of client is a web browser, which requests data from your website when a user clicks on a link or downloads a document on a page displayed in the browser.

 A web server might also cache content to speed delivery of commonly requested content.
 This process is also known as web acceleration.

-Load Balancing & Web Servers
+Load Balancing and Web Servers